stappersg/vBook/src/reference/vSL/rules.md

 ## Rules and vSMTP Stages

 Rules are bound to a vSMTP stage.
-Stages can be omitted but must appear only once.
+Stages that are not used can be omitted, but must appear only once if used.
 They are declared in the `main.vsl` file.

 ```js
 // -- objects.vsl